 How does ash dieback affect the trees in the Peak District?

-Ash dieback is caused by a fungus called Hymenoscyphus fraxineus; it is also commonly known as ‘Chalara’ after an old scientific name.
+Ash dieback is caused by a fungus called Hymenoscyphus fraxineus.
+It is also commonly known as ‘Chalara’ after an old scientific name.

-The fungal disease originated in Asia and more than likely arrived in mainland Europe and now the UK thanks to the movement of plants as part of global trade.
+The fungal disease originated in Asia and more than likely arrived in mainland Europe and now the UK due to the movement of plants as part of global trade.
 The fungus spreads quickly as its spores are windborne, then begins to affect the trees from the top down – initially corroding the most recent growth on the outside of the crown, and slowly affecting the whole tree.
 Individual trees vary in their resistance and can take from 1-30 years to perish after being infected.

 Ash dominated woodlands in the White Peak

 Many of the woodlands in the White Peak are made up of around 80 per cent ash trees and the current estimate is that 6 out of 7 will die as a result of ash dieback.
 The disease weakens the tree's structure making them extremely prone to uprooting and therefore unsafe to be around.
 Visitors can identify trees affected by ash dieback that are due to be felled this year by looking for the red dots on selected trees near paths and roadsides.

 Tackling ash dieback

 As part of their Tree Safety Work, the ranger team have carefully assessed the areas where infected ash trees will cause a high health and safety risk to people or property and will therefore need to fell the infected trees to remove the risk and to also give our other native trees in the area the best chance of reproducing naturally.